mndaily/mndaily.github.io/studentelection/readme.md

-An app to see what MSA presidential candidates' platforms are.
+See what MSA presidential candidates' platforms are.

 A project by the Minnesota Daily.